aut0maticjack/lazyweb/Raspberry-Pi-Power.md

 ## Power Requirements

-* The SoC (CPU and GPU) draw at most 800mA when active, typically more like 500mA, and less than 100mA when idle.
+* The SoC (CPU and GPU) draw maximum 800mA when at 100% usage, typically more like 500mA, and less than 100mA when idle.
 * The USB controller requires 240mA
 * The LEDs require 5mA each
 * HDMI output requires 25mA